 Music is among the many signs and symbols used by the Church to celebrate its faith.
 As sacred song united to words, it forms an integral part of the liturgy.

 St. Mary's Choir has existed since the beginning of the church.
 Prior to Vatican II it was an all male choir.
 Within the last 50 years the choir has mixed voices of both male and female, young and old.
 The choir sings at the 11:00 AM Mass from late September until Pentecost.
 Choir practice is held Sundays at 9:30 AM in the choir loft.
 Reta Keena is the accompanist for the choir, Jactina Henden directs the choir and Pat Peterson assists with directing as needed.

 Music for the 6:00 PM Saturday Mass is led by Tara Lyons.
 She, along with Dan Kiedinger, enhance the worship service.
 Sunday morning Kate Campbell lends her talents by both playing and singing for the 7:30 AM Mass.
 Natalie Solverson is the substitute pianist who is available to help out on occasion.

 If you are interested in becoming part of the choir (no experience necessary) or want to help with accompanying or song leading, please contact Jacinta Henden at 689-2354, email email@example.com.

 Front Door Ministry

 Front Door Ministry provides one-time financial assistance to needy individuals.
+If you are in a tight spot and need a little help, or know someone who does, contact the parish office at 637-7711.
 Support for this ministry comes from donations and grants.